 - After that, the XML file will be shown in the Navigation box.

 - Then we will select the worksheet we want to import.
 In our case, it’s the sitemap.

 - Finally, we will click on Load to show XML data on our sheet.

 - Now it will create a new worksheet called sitemap and will have a table with the data shown in the Navigator box.

 - In case we need to modify data such as deselecting a column, renaming it, or changing values, we will simply select Transform before choosing Load.
-Selecting Transform will take the table to the Power Query Editor Here we can edit table data, and heading, remove or add data, etc.
+Selecting Transform will take the table to the Power Query Editor Here we can edit table data, and headings, remove or add data, etc.

-Read More: How to Convert XML to Columns In Excel (4 Suitable Ways)
+Read More: How to Convert XML to Columns In Excel

 2. Utilizing Web-Link to Convert Large XML to Excel

 In this method, we will use a web link instead of a stored file on our computer system to convert XML to Excel.
 We will follow the steps below.